shinpei/jinotify/README.md

 You can define following event with Jinotify.
 If you override methods below, it'll automatically watch event.

 + `Jinotify.onCreate`
-	It works on when file or dir is created.
+	works on when watching file or dir is created, modified file name is given as an argument.

 + `Jinotify.onAccess`
 	It works on when file is opened, and read contents.
-For example, touch.
+For example, open watching files for reading.

 + `Jinotify.onModified`
 	It works on when file contents are modified.